Yandy Díaz Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.36 team ERA that ranks 18th among all league pitching staffs.
+- The Dodgers' 4.37 team ERA ranks 18th among all MLB pitching staffs.

-- Dodgers pitchers combine to allow 60 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Dodgers pitchers combine to rank 17th in baseball in home runs given up (61 total, 1.2 per game).

+- Stone (0-0) starts for the Dodgers, his third of the season.

-- In his last outing on Sunday against the St. Louis Cardinals, the lefty tossed 3 2/3 innings, giving up four earned runs while surrendering five hits.
+- The right-hander last pitched on Monday against the Atlanta Braves, when he went four innings, allowing five earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.